-In an effort to spotlight exceptional birth professionals for expectant parents researching their options, I’ll be interviewing some of the best I work with.
+In an effort to spotlight exceptional birth professionals for expectant parents researching their options, I’ll be interviewing some of the best I work with (see the complete on-going series here).

 We have incredible midwives in Cape Town, but not nearly enough.
 Every woman should have access to a midwife if she desires one.
 So as a general rule, if you are hoping to hire an independent private midwife, you should contact them early.
 They tend to book up quickly because they support fewer births a month than an obstetrician would.
 This is because they support a woman side by side throughout her whole labour, delivery, and just after birth, which requires more hours than just being present for the delivery.
 Independent midwives are specialised in low-risk natural births.